 News New York City to escape worst of upcoming snowstorm New York City is predicted to see less than one inch of snow on Tuesday.
 Photo Credit: Getty Images / Spencer Platt By AMNY March 24, 2014 8:17 PM Print Share fbShare Tweet Email Despite last week's warnings of a Nor'easter expected to hit today, New Yorkers should expect less than an inch of snow, according to the National Weather Service.
 Tuesday and Wednesday are predicted to be "unseasonably cool" and temperatures on Tuesday night are expected to drop into the upper 20s.
 Last week, the NWS issued a warning of a Nor'easter that could dump as much as six inches of snow on the city.
 Wednesday will be partly cloudy with temperatures reaching the mid-30s.
 Winds could hit 33 miles per hour, according to the NWS.
 Temperatures may drop down into the low 20s by Wednesday night.
 Temperatures are expected to creep back up to the mid-40s by Thursday, which will be mostly sunny.
 Though rain is likely on Friday, temperatures may hit the upper 50s.
-By AMNY Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By AMNY Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.